Introduction

 Steven Spielberg

 This sentence blew me away.
 Just stop for two minutes and think about it.
-You can follow all the rules and do everything technically correct.
-But if there is not a strong art direction, there is no point :
+You can follow all the rules and do everything technically correct, but :

-- Directors do not care about PBR and they are definitely right to do so !
+- Directors do not care about PBR nor logic and they are definitely right to do so !

 Sharon Calahan : Purely natural or physically correct lighting is often not interesting enough to create drama and captivate the audience.